 Take ownership of your education by choosing topics of interest to you and applying them to your major or using them as a platform to explore another field of study.

 Pathways are a central component of the UB Curriculum.
 Students are required to complete both a Global and Thematic pathway.
 Each pathway requires a minimum of nine credit hours, typically satisfied by completing three courses of three or more credit hours.

-With this approach, students complete a total of six pathway courses.
-A typical engineering or computer science student will need to satisfy the following requirements via the pathways.
+A typical engineering or computer science student will need to satisfy the following requirements via the pathways:

 We recommend that engineering and computer science students select pathway courses as follows:

 Students coming in with transfer courses that can be identified with any of the five UB Areas have the flexibility to use their courses in many List 1 and List 2 sections.
 Specific details can be found under each List by logging into the Pathfinder Tool.

 Students coming in with AP or exam credit can use a course if it is identified within a specific List.
 Students can use the UB Areas and Diversity Learning by Course Table below to determine if their courses are part of a Pathway Topic or List.
 They can also use the Course Filter tab in the Pathfinder Tool.

 Below are a series of tools to help SEAS students find courses in UB pathways.
 Explore pathways...

 The table below provides information regarding the number of courses within List 1, List 2, and List 3 that align with a UB Area and potentially Diversity Learning.